KevyPorter/hypixel-reference/Documentation/Warlords.md

 | 2     | 2  | Protector  |

 ### Weapon Materials
+The ID is the item's actual underlying Material used in creating it's ItemStack in Bukkit.
+It's used purely to reference the name and rarity (as well as it's skin.)

 | ID | Name | Rarity |
 | --- | ---- | --------- |
 | WOODEN_AXE | Steel Sword | COMMON |